quinn/resume/README.md

     <http://www.longislandindex.org/>.

--   Required working with legacy data to build the database of research data and creating content authoring tools for the front-end.
+-   Required working with legacy data to build the database of research data and creating content authoring tools for the front- end.

 *Empirical Learning* 2012\
 Data migration, application development